Brandon Domingues: Troyes

 On 25 June 2020, Domingues signed his first professional contract with Troyes.
 He made his professional debut with the club in a 2–1 Ligue 2 loss to Auxerre on 21 September 2020.

 On 30 August 2022, Domingues's contract with Troyes was terminated by mutual consent.

 Budapest Honvéd

 Domingues joined Nemzeti Bajnokság I club Budapest Honvéd on 1 September 2022, signing a two-year contract with the Hungarian side.
 He made his debut for the club on 10 September, replacing Dominik Kocsis in the 69th minute of a 0–0 home draw against Kecskemét in the league.
 In the following league game, on 1 October, Domingues scored his first goal for Honvéd after coming on at half-time in a 4–3 loss to Debrecen.
 He scored his first brace for the club on 11 February 2023 in the return game against Kecskemét, saving a point for Honvéd in a 2–2 away draw at Széktói Stadion.

+Debrecen

+On 11 July 2023, Domingues moved to Debreceni VSC also in the Hungarian top tier.

+Oviedo

+On 24 June 2025, Domingues joined La Liga side Real Oviedo on a three-year contract.

+Personal life

+Born in France, Domingues is of Portuguese descent and holds dual French-Portuguese citizenship.